This site uses cookiesMore Information.

 HOK’s Behavioral Health practice leader reflects on the trends and challenges influencing design for behavioral care environments.

-In late 2023, HOK launched a specialized practice focused on behavioral health after seeing a need for trauma-informed wellness design in projects beyond just healthcare.
-As our Behavioral Health Center of Expertise now enters its second full year, it feels like a good time to share some of the lessons we’ve learned in designing spaces that support behavioral and mental health needs.
+In 2023, HOK launched its Behavioral Health Center of Expertise after seeing a need for trauma-informed wellness design in projects beyond just healthcare.
+Here are some of the lessons we’ve learned about designing spaces that support behavioral and mental health needs since forming our dedicated practice.

 Expanding the Reach of Behavioral Health Design